-Added Security: Hartford Seminary has installed 16 security cameras at the entrances to our four office buildings, the 77 S. lobby and library stacks and around our parking lots and student housing to provide intrusion monitoring and vulnerability scanning.
+Added Security: Hartford Seminary installed 16 security cameras at the entrances to our four office buildings and around our parking lots and student housing to provide intrusion monitoring and vulnerability scanning.
 Video surveillance is monitored from office of the Director of Administration and the receptionist station.
 Exterior LED lighting and security key card/fobs for our four office/classroom buildings have been installed for the enhanced security and safety of all students, staff and guests.
+A wireless silent alarm and a main entrance auto lock/unlock has been installed at the reception desk at 77 Sherman.
+In addition, the Director of Administration and Facilities has had ALICE training and is certified to teach others about safety against active shooters.